De La Palma, OH (1852 - present post office & farming town)

 Location: Lewis Township, Brown County - On U.S. Route 52 at the intersection of Rt.
 221

 Higginsport was basically platted on top of what was already a ghost town.
-In 1804 Colonel Robert Higgins (1746 - 1825) a Revolutionary War veteran from Pennsylvania, settled next to the Ohio River near mouth of Red Oak Creek with his wife Mary (Jolliffe) Higgins(1763 - 1806).
+In 1804 Revolutionary War veteran Colonel Robert Higgins (1746 - 1825) from Pennsylvania settled next to the Ohio River near mouth of Red Oak Creek with his wife Mary (Jolliffe) Higgins(1763 - 1806).
 Robert platted the village of White Haven & offered incentives to new settlers, however only a few families took him up on the offer.
 The would be town was scratched & Robert tried again platting Higginsport in 1816 with 114 lots, a public square, & the town named after his family.

 The 1880's was probably Higginsport's heyday with a population of around 850.
 The town had a couple dozen small businesses including general, dry goods, clothing, & grocery stores, two tin shops, two drug stores, a hardware store, & tobacco store.
 There was also a blacksmith, doctor, 17 tobacco warehouses at the peak of production, & several churches over the decades.
 One of the last major businesses in Higginsport was a steam powered saw mill built by Boyd & Co. of Levanna in 1887.
 The town never had a railroad though & didn't get any big businesses in the 1900's to create another population boom.

-These days, it's a relatively quiet & peaceful place with about 250 residents.
-Most of Higginsport's original streets remain intact with older buildings scattered around.
+These days, Higginsport has around 250 residents.
+Most of the original streets remain intact with older buildings scattered around.
 An abandoned bridge crosses Red Oak Creek between Rt.
 221 & Old A & P Rd.
 It was built with steel made by the Carnegie Steel Co. who's owner Andrew Carnegie was once one of the richest people in the world.
 Robert & Mary Higgins are buried with some of their family members & other early settlers in Higginsport Cemetery north of town on Rt.
-221. An abandoned stone house that sits between U.S. Route 52 & the Ohio River west of town.
-There's also a few other abandoned houses in Higginsport.
-If the town loses it's post office & gets a few more abandoned buildings it would be classified as a semi - ghost town.
+221. The Higginsport School was built in 1880 & closed in 1987.
+It's currently open for paranormal investigations, phone # (419) 575-1164 & Facebook page link - https://www.facebook.com/hauntedhigginsportschool/.
+A very old abandoned stone building west of town on the south side of U.S. 52 is reportedly the old jail.

 Levanna, OH - (1799 - present river town with little growth)